 Notwithstanding, the workers took the "fifth quarters" and made delicious delicacies that are still enjoyed today by many people in Jamaica, including the upper classes…no blame intended.
 Easy Nuh Mon!

-As a "fifth quarter" stew, cow foot was a kind of substitute for oxtail sometimes when oxtail was not available.
+As a "fifth quarter" stew, cow feet stew was a kind of substitute for oxtail sometimes when oxtail was not available.
 Why?
 You should guess by now, the cow has but one tail and four feet.
-You don’t have to do the math to see the advantage the foot has.
+You don’t have to do the math to see the advantage the feet have.

-Of course cow foot was the kind of stew you would cook mid- week, because the weekends were reserved for chicken or beef soup, and other foods too.
+Of course it was the kind of stew you would cook mid- week, because the weekends were reserved for chicken or beef soup, and other foods too.

 I do hope you will like this recipe.

-You can serve this cow foot stew with bread, white rice, yams, dumplings, or potatoes.
+You can serve this delicious stew with bread, white rice, yams, dumplings, or potatoes.